rmsrosa/rode_convergence_euler/docs/src/examples/07-toggle_switch.md

 )
 ````

-The resolutions for the target and approximating solutions, as well as the number of simulations for the Monte-Carlo estimate of the strong error
+The resolutions for the target and approximating solutions, as well as the number of simulations for the Monte-Carlo estimate of the strong error:

 ````@example 07-toggle_switch
 ntgt = 2^18